glennlopez/MCSE.RRC/Scripts/README.md

 ---
 * If scripts does not change any of the network config:
     > Fix this by renaming your network adaptor from "Local Area Connection" to "mcse" (case-sensitive)
+* .c files does not open or opens in a text editor
+    > Noob! .c files need to be compiled first; use TDM-GCC MinGW Compiler